Develop-X/AWS/AWS Certified Solutions Architect/08_HA Architecture.md

 #### Network load balancer:

-Are best suited for load balancing of TCP traffic where extreme performance is required.
+Are best suited for **load balancing of TCP traffic where extreme performance is required**.
 Operating at the connection level (Layer 4), Network Load Balancer are capable of handling millions of requests per second, while maintaining ultra-low latencies.
 Use for extreme performance!

 #### Classic load balancer: